z669016/adventofcode-2018/README.md

 and provides a factory method to return a specific instruction for an array of 4 integers (coded instruction), based on the provided opcode mapping.
 Then I iterate over the second part of the puzzle input and just create an instruction using the factory, and apply it to a Regs instance.
 The final Regs instance contains the answer.

+## Day 17
+A bit of a nasty one as I started with the water spring at (500,0) where the minY (according to the puzzle input) was not 1 ... and it took me a while to recognize that error.
+I checked Reddit and found out I wasn't the only one.

+A Range class (with XRange and YRange subclasses) was used to build a Grid.
+Then I used a WaterFlow class to add water to the grid (flowing watter and still water).
+When done, I just had to count the grid elements that contained flowing (|) or still (~) water.
+That approach worked well as part two of the assignment only wants to know the count of still-water grid-elements.

+I used a recursive approach (method using a '''Stack<Point>'''', not recursive calls) which allowed me to flow down and backtrack to previous positions when the watter could not flow down or left/right anymore.